 How to prepare for changes:

-WHO? – Verification of the company’s profile and position in the supply chain.
+– Verification of the company’s profile and position in the supply chain.

 Where there is a chain of supply, the requirements of REACH in relation to the provision of safety data sheets apply at each stage of the supply chain.
 Each entity from the chemical industry: producers, suppliers of substances, mixtures, products for professional use or finished products, especially detergents and biocides, as well as professional workers, shops and retailers have to ensure that they are required to prepare, share and keep safety data sheets.

-WHAT? – Identification of all substances, mixtures and products produced, supplied and used in the company.
+– Identification of all substances, mixtures and products produced, supplied and used in the company.

 The supplier of a substance or a preparation shall provide the recipient of the substance or preparation with a safety data sheet compiled in accordance with Annex II: